Saint Thomas Aquinas, Priest and Doctor

-The silhouette of St. Thomas Aquinas stands like a giant on the highest summit of human thought, casting such a wide and deep shadow over the surrounding landscape that all subsequent thinkers labor on the slopes in the shade below him.
-It is fair to say that Thomism, the thinking method and intellectual conclusions of St. Thomas, has been the Catholic Church’s standard theology since he lived in the 13th century.
+The silhouette of St. Thomas Aquinas stands like a giant on the highest summit of human thought, casting such a wide and deep shadow over the surrounding landscape that all subsequent thinkers labor in the shade on the slopes below him.
+It is fair to say that Thomism, the thinking method and intellectual conclusions of St. Thomas, has been the Catholic Church’s standard theology since he lived in the thirteenth century.

 St. Thomas understood that all thinking about God is done from inside original sin and within the parameters of human intellectual capacity.
 The uncreated, timeless, mysterious God, then, is by definition incomprehensible to creatures trapped in time, space, matter, sin, distraction, and confusion.
 God is outside of the universe, rather than being just one important ingredient in the recipe of reality.
 This essential “otherness” of God means that His presence is not completely accessible to the senses.
 It is not just a question of seeing farther, understanding more deeply, hearing more acutely, or feeling more intensely.
 Twenty senses instead of five would still not be enough to capture God because He transcends all other forms of being known to us.
 In the 1950’s, a Russian cosmonaut looked out over space from his orbit miles above the earth and declared “I have found no God.”
 He was looking for something that wasn’t there and answering a question that was poorly posed.

 Thomism’s understanding of God as non contingent being itself which makes all dependent existence possible is intellectually sophisticated and also deeply attractive.
-This understanding of God meshes nicely with an appreciation for the natural beauty of the earth, love of art, and charity for our fellow man, and allows space for God to reveal himself more fully, and gratuitously, in the person of his Son Jesus Christ.
+This understanding of God meshes nicely with an appreciation for the natural beauty of the earth, love of art, and charity for our fellow man, while also allowing space for God to reveal Himself more fully, and gratuitously, in the person of His Son Jesus Christ.

-St. Thomas, your life of the mind co-existed with a deep piety which understood God in all His complexity and simplicity.
-Your sophisticated writings defend the faith of those who have neither the time nor the gift for higher study.
-Help all those with the vocation to teach in the Church to follow your example of humble and faithful inquiry into the highest truths.
+St. Thomas, your life of the mind co-existed with a deep piety.
+Your writings defend the faith of those who have neither the time nor the gift for higher study.
+Help all those who teach in the Church to follow your example of humble and faithful inquiry into the highest truths.